MatiasDuhalde/3d-graphics/report.md

   - Anti-aliasing: on
   - Normal interpolation: on
 - Time: 250.924 s (4 min and 10.924 s)

+**Source of the model**: <https://sketchfab.com/3d-models/cacodemon-bcaf1f62eec74b1ab082d9d872675e04>. **Note**: The original files had to be modified in order to make the model compatible with the ray tracer.
+Notably, the format had to be converted from FBX into OBJ, and the meshes and textures had to be merged to one file.
+I achieved this by using [Blender](https://www.blender.org/).

 ## Comments on the course